TheSuperHackers/GeneralsControlBar/ControlBarProZH/ReleaseUnpacked/ReadMe.txt

 - Fixed scroll list box text sizes in Disconnect and Diplomacy Window
 - Fixed position of Available Gen Points number
 - Increased font size of group numbers
+- Improved batch scripts to toggle Addon on and off